autoplot/documentation/javadoc/org/das2/components/TearoffTabbedPane.md

-# org.das2.components.TearoffTabbedPaneLike the Swing TabbedPane, but this allows the tabs to be
+# org.das2.components.TearoffTabbedPane

- removed to other windows or other TearoffTabbedPanes.
+Like the Swing TabbedPane, but this allows the tabs to be removed to other windows or other TearoffTabbedPanes.

-TearoffTabbedPane( )
+# TearoffTabbedPane( )
 create a new TearoffTabbedPane

 ***